shpratx/loan-app-demo/knowledge-bases/knowledge-bases/kb-L2-payments-domain/content/kb-L2-payments-lending-domain.md

 - Regulatory position: FCA supports Open Banking for affordability but it must not be the ONLY method offered — customers who don't want to share bank data must have an alternative (document upload)
 - Risk indicators detected via Open Banking: gambling transactions (vulnerability marker), payday loan usage (financial stress), returned Direct Debits (cash flow issues), county court payments (existing CCJs)
 - PM IMPLICATION: Open Banking affordability is a major feature set — consent flow, bank selection, transaction retrieval, categorisation display (show customer what was detected), manual override (customer can dispute categorisation), and fallback to document upload.
 Stories must cover the happy path AND the customer who declines Open Banking.

+### Debt Burden Ratio (DBR)

+- DBR = Total monthly debt obligations / Net monthly income × 100
+- Debt obligations include: all existing loan repayments, credit card minimum payments, hire purchase, the proposed new loan repayment
+- UK: no statutory DBR cap, but FCA expects affordability assessment to ensure repayments are sustainable.
+Typical lender policy: DBR should not exceed 40-50% after the new loan.
+- Saudi Arabia (SAMA): DBR cap of 33% of gross salary for personal finance, 65% including mortgage.
+These are regulatory limits, not guidelines.
+- Multiple loans with same lender: total exposure must be assessed.
+If customer already has a loan, the combined repayment must still be within DBR limits.
+- DBR calculation must use verified income (not self-declared) for loans above the verification threshold.
+- PM IMPLICATION: the affordability engine must calculate DBR including the proposed loan.
+If DBR exceeds the limit, the application must be declined or the offered amount reduced.
+Stories must cover: DBR calculation display for underwriters, auto-decline when DBR exceeded, and the scenario where reducing the loan amount brings DBR within limits (counter-offer).

 ### Responsible Lending Obligation